MicrosoftDocs/azure-ai-docs/articles/search/search-security-network-security-perimiter.md

 #### Network security perimeter and search service networking settings

-The `publicNetworkAccess` setting deteremines search service association with a network security perimeter.
+The `publicNetworkAccess` setting determines search service association with a network security perimeter.

 * In Learning mode, the `publicNetworkAccess` setting controls public access to the resource.

 * In Enforced mode, the `publicNetworkAccess` setting is overridden by the network security perimeter rules.
 For example, if a search service with a `publicNetworkAccess` setting of `enabled` is associated with a network security perimeter in Enforced mode, access to the search service is still controlled by network security perimeter access rules.